vtphan/probably/README.md

 The use case is as follows.
 We start by modeling your data.
 This module will model your data using different probabilitisic classifiers.
 A probabilistic machine classifer associates a probability with each prediction.

-Once the model is built, you can use it to analyze test data interactively.
-We seek to answer these questions:
+Once the model is built, we use it to analyze test data interactively, particularly seeking answers to these questions:

 1. How probable are predicted outcomes by different classifiers?
 2. How agreeable are the classifiers for the test data set?